Will carbs improve performance? Will not eating improve fat loss? Should you eat before a run?

 - Allowing the body to use stored fat and carbohydrates for fuel

-Rebutted with reasons to eat before a run:
+Rebutted with the BETTER reasons to eat before a run:

 - Sustained energy for a better workout